Internal Affairs

 The total runtime of Internal Affairs is 115 minutes (1h 55m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.4/10, and global collection metrics, Internal Affairs stands as a challenging project for the creators.
-It remains an essential piece of the 1990 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.4/10, and global performance metrics, Internal Affairs is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1990 cinematic calendar.

 Frequently Asked Questions